riacheruvu/riacheruvu/README.md

 </p>

 - My passion is exploring the intersection of CS and neuroscience and innovating powerful, interdisciplinary solutions to improve quality of life and inspire change.
-- I'm a Deep Learning Researcher @Intel working on applying A.I. for intuitive physics and the Internet of Things.
+- I'm the AI Ethics Lead Architect @Intel Internet of Things group working on developing trustworthy AI products.
 - I have a master's degree in data science and a bachelor's degree in computer science from Harvard University.
 - Check out my portfolio at https://riacheruvu.github.io/
 - I blog on machine learning at https://demystifymachinelearning.wordpress.com/
-- ⚡ Fun Fact: I'm 16.